 The lives of some of Stuart’s Companions have also been researched and presented as stand alone papers.

-A CD-ROM containing the first 112 newsletters of the Society is available.
+A CD-ROM containing the first 142 newsletters of the Society is available.
 These are the newsletters from the inaugural newsletter/circular # 1 of 25th July 1964 (the foundation day of the Society), to the June 2014 issue, # 142.

 This collection of newsletters is a treasure trove!
-It retails for $30.00 including postage and handling, and may be obtained by writing to the President, Rick Moore, at 39 Hay Rd., Linden Park, South Australia, 5065 or emailing him at email@example.com.
+It retails for $30.00 including postage and handling (non members $ 60.00), and may be obtained by writing to the President, Rick Moore, at 39 Hay Rd., Linden Park, South Australia, 5065 or emailing him at email@example.com.

-It is searchable by word or phrase and is therefore an excellent resource for researchers, covering the years 1964 -2004.
+It is searchable by word or phrase and is therefore an excellent resource for researchers, covering the years 1964 -2014.

 There are very many articles concerning the life & times of Stuart & his Companions, as well as news and events of the Stuart Society.